 TCZ = tocilizumab

 The overall clinical adverse event profile was similar between tocilizumab and adalimumab.
 The proportion of patients with serious adverse events was balanced between the treatment groups (tocilizumab 11.7 % vs. adalimumab 9.9 %).
 The types of adverse reactions in the tocilizumab arm were consistent with the known safety profile of tocilizumab and adverse reactions were reported at a similar frequency compared with Table 1.
 A higher incidence of infections and infestations was reported in the tocilizumab arm (48 % vs. 42 %), with no difference in the incidence of serious infections (3.1 %).
-Both study treatments induced the same pattern of changes in laboratory safety parameters (decreases in neutrophil and platelet counts, increases in ALT, AST and lipids), however, the magnitude of change and the frequency of marked abnormalities was higher with tocilizumab compared with adalimumab.
+Both trial treatments induced the same pattern of changes in laboratory safety parameters (decreases in neutrophil and platelet counts, increases in ALT, AST and lipids), however, the magnitude of change and the frequency of marked abnormalities was higher with tocilizumab compared with adalimumab.
 Four (2.5 %) patients in the tocilizumab arm and two (1.2 %) patients in the adalimumab arm experienced CTC grade 3 or 4 neutrophil count decreases.
 Eleven (6.8 %) patients in the tocilizumab arm and five (3.1 %) patients in the adalimumab arm experienced ALT increases of CTC grade 2 or higher.
 The mean LDL increase from baseline was 0.64 mmol/L (25 mg/dL) for patients in the tocilizumab arm and 0.19 mmol/L (7 mg/dL) for patients in the adalimumab arm.
 The safety observed in the tocilizumab arm was consistent with the known safety profile of tocilizumab and no new or unexpected adverse reactions were observed (see Table 1).

 5.2 Pharmacokinetic properties